-A self-taught artist, Nnebe’s educational background in economics and the study of inequalities from McGill University and the London School of Economics, as well as professional background in social, economic and environmental policy through her work with the Canadian federal government all inform her approach to her art practice, which is research-based and geared toward social change.
+A self-taught artist, Nnebe uses her practice to critically engage with her educational background in economics, development, and sociology from McGill University and the London School of Economics, as well as her professional experience in social, economic and environmental policy with the Canadian government.

-Nnebe’s work has been shown in exhibitions across Canada and internationally, including the Art Museum of Toronto, Critical Distance Centre for Curators (Toronto), the NIA Centre (Toronto), the Doris McCarthy Gallery (Toronto), the Ottawa Art Gallery, the Montreal Museum of Fine Arts, the Galerie de l’Université du Québec à Montréal et a l’Outaouais (Montreal and Hull), Optica Gallery (Montreal), Centre Clark (Montreal), articule (Montreal), the Warren G. Flowers Gallery (Montreal), the Foreman Gallery at the University of Sherbrooke, AXENEO7 (Hull), Artspeak (Vancouver), Richmond Gallery (Richmond, BC), Plug in ICA (Winnipeg), the School for Photographic Arts (Ottawa), The Bows (Calgary), the Art Gallery of Guelph, the Robert McGlaughlin Gallery (Oshawa) and the Agnes Etherington Art Centre (Kingston), as well as Hausen Gallery (New York City), Green Space (Miami), the Mohr Gallery at Stanford University (Stanford, California), the Bowling Green State University Gallery (Bowling Green, Ohio) and the Tolhuistuin Centre in Amsterdam, Netherlands.
+Nnebe’s work has been shown in exhibitions internationally, including UNFAIR Amsterdam, NADA New York, the Bowling Green State University Gallery (Bowling Green, Ohio), Green Space (Miami), the Tolhuistuin Centre in Amsterdam, Netherlands, the Mohr Gallery at Stanford University (Stanford, California), Hausen Gallery (New York City), the Art Museum of Toronto, the Montreal Museum of Fine Arts, Critical Distance Centre for Curators (Toronto), the NIA Centre (Toronto), the Doris McCarthy Gallery (Toronto), the Ottawa Art Gallery, the Galerie de l’Université du Québec à Montréal et a l’Outaouais (Montreal and Hull), Optica Gallery (Montreal), Centre Clark (Montreal), articule (Montreal), Papier/Plural (Montreal), the Warren G. Flowers Gallery (Montreal), the Foreman Gallery at the University of Sherbrooke, AXENEO7 (Hull), Artspeak (Vancouver), Richmond Gallery (Richmond, BC), Plug in ICA (Winnipeg), the School for Photographic Arts (Ottawa), The Bows (Calgary), the Art Gallery of Guelph, the Robert McGlaughlin Gallery (Oshawa) and the Agnes Etherington Art Centre (Kingston).

-In 2025, Nnebe will be undertaking a year-long residency at the Jan van Eyck Academie in Maastricht, the Netherlands.
-She is a 2023 Awardee of the G.A.S.
-Fellowship started by Yinka Shonibare CBE RA in Lagos, Nigeria; was nominated for and selected as a 2024 Artist-in-Residence with Women Photographers International Archive (WOPHA) at El Espacio 23, a contemporary art space founded by Jorge M. Perez in Miami; and was one of two inaugural artists for NLS Kingston’s Sustainable Sculpture Residency in Maroon Town, Jamaica.
+Nnebe is a 2025 participant of a year-long residency at the Jan van Eyck Academie in the Netherlands; a 2023 Awardee of the G.A.S.
+Fellowship started by Yinka Shonibare CBE RA in Lagos, Nigeria; and was nominated for and selected as a 2024 Artist-in-Residence with Women Photographers International Archive (WOPHA) at El Espacio 23, a contemporary art space founded by Jorge M. Perez in Miami.

 She has been invited to give presentations about her artistic research at art centres and universities across Canada as well as in the United States, the United Kingdom and the Netherlands.
 Her writing has been commissioned by the National Gallery of Canada, the Department of Love: Love Letters, Disembodied Territories (UK) and Artexte (Montreal).
 Two of her essays about her practice and research are set to be included in forthcoming book publications.
 In 2021, Nnebe designed and taught a course on Art and Criticism from a critical and decolonial perspective for the Ottawa School of Art’s Fine Arts Diploma Program.